Yet-Another-Software-Suite/YAMS-Gitbook/details/advantagekit-integration.md

 * **Physics are automatic** - based on your DCMotor, gearing, and mass/MOI configuration

 {% hint style="success" %}
-**Key Insight**: When you create a `TalonFXWrapper`, `SparkWrapper`, `NovaWrapper`, or any YAMS Mechanism, the simulation physics run automatically in sim mode.
+**Key Insight**: When you create a `TalonFXWrapper`, `TalonFXSWrapper`, `SparkWrapper`, or any YAMS Mechanism, the simulation physics run automatically in sim mode.
 You write your IO class once using real hardware objects, and YAMS handles the rest.
 {% endhint %}

 ## Step 1: Define the IO Interface